bryhlee/bryhlee.github.io/blog/_posts/2023-09-14-snow-dynamic.md

 The first strategy I investigated was tessellating and deforming the landscape mesh itself, but I found this solution to have some performance limitations.
 Utilizing tools like the Voxel plugin would be a much better option for destructible environments that deform less frequently than snow trails, such as artillery creating craters in the ground.
 Interestingly, this is another subject I intend to explore in an upcoming hackathon, and with the insights gained from this project, it should be a much smoother process.

 Another drawback is that runtime mesh deformation is, by nature, not actor agnostic.
-To deform a landscape via interaction with dynamic objects would require those objects to be registered in memory and would require a pretty substantial amount of gameplay programming.
+To deform a landscape via interaction with dynamic objects would require those objects to be registered in memory, necessitating a substantial amount of bespoke gameplay programming.

 ## Deforming Using World Position via Material Expressions

 The strategy I decided on was to use shaders and material expressions to handle per-pixel world displacement of the landscape mesh.
 This would allow me to engineer a less complicated solution for data management, writing most of the logic for snow displacement into a height map texture buffer, then rely on my knowledge of shader code and look development to achieve our end goal shader-side.
-This is advantagous since our snow materials can layer with our snow displacement masks seamlessly (or so I thought).
+This is advantageous since our snow materials can layer with our snow displacement masks seamlessly (or so I thought).

 # Recording Snow Displacement

-The first step was to engineer a way to paint snow displacement from objects inside our landscape canvas.
+The first step was to implement a way to paint snow displacement from objects inside our landscape canvas.
 One goal I had from the beginning was for the displacement to work with any object in the snow environment, without requiring code on the actors -- including the player character.
 This would make the system more flexible and sustainable as the boundaries for what to paint into our buffer would be separate from the actor itself, requiring much less overhead from a worldbuilding perspective.

 ## Creating a projection texture